zhangdq/AndroidImageLoader-1/README.md

 Usage
 -----

-Add AndroidImageLoader.jar to your project or import the source.
+Add AndroidImageLoader as an Android Library Project to your project.

 First set the default drawable that ImageLoader should use.
 This should be done once when your application starts (i.e. In your Application class):